ultimate271/notes/book/Dragon/The Dragon and the King.md

 thing, but just because something is beautiful doesn't mean it can't also be sad.

+# The king grows nihilistic
+## The state of the king in later years (plus a quote that I sort of like)
 In his later years, the king grew nihilistic.
 "Why should I go the extra mile to govern my people if a mile short will do and I can run two fewer miles than I would otherwise," would be something the king might say to his trusted friends in a time of late night inebriation that was becoming only too common.

+## Consequences of the kings choice to not marry
 Of course, the king didn't want to lose interest in the things that once gave him joy, but old age without a mate was wearing on him, and he began to realize the error in rejecting a mate earlier in life.
 He was only too aware of